Skip to content

 - "traefik.http.services.signalk.loadbalancer.server.port=3000"

-Host networking apps are accessible both via their subdomain URL and their direct port.
+Host networking apps are accessible both via their path redirect URL and their direct port.

 Port Exposure Policy